BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 }
 ```

 - `versions` *List of uint16* List of all supported API versions by the LSP.
   - Client MUST compare the version of the api and therefore ensure compatibility.
 - `website` *string* Website of the LSP.
+  - MUST be a maximum of 256 characters.
 - `options` *dictionary* Dictionary of all options supported by the LSP.
   - `minimum_depth_channel` *uint8* Minimum number of block confirmations before the LSP accepts a channel as confirmed and sends `channel_ready` (previously `funding_locked`).
     - MAY be 0 to allow 0conf channels.
     - MUST be 0 or greater.
-  - `minimum_depth_payment` *uint8* Minimum number of block confirmations before the LSP accepts an onchain payment as confirmed.
+  - `minimum_onchain_payment_confirmations` *uint8* Minimum number of block confirmations before the LSP accepts an onchain payment as confirmed.
 This is a lower bound.
-The LSP MAY change this value depending on the order details.
+The LSP MAY set `onchain_block_confirmations_required` in the order even higher.
     - MAY be 0 to allow 0conf payments.
     - MUST be 0 or greater.
   - `supports_zero_channel_reserve` *boolean* Indicates if the LSP supports [zeroreserve](https://github.com/ElementsProject/lightning/pull/5315).